1. Home

 Photo by Chewy

-After using a flea comb, shampoo your dog with a gentle shampoo.
+After using a flea comb, shampoo your dog with a flea shampoo for dogs, like Advantage Flea & Tick Shampoo.

 For more severe cases in which a dog’s skin is irritated or has developed hot spots or open wounds, consult your veterinarian.
 Many flea shampoos contain ingredients that could further irritate their skin if applied directly, so your vet may suggest a gentler shampoo with soothing ingredients like oatmeal instead.